scryptachain/scrypta-smart-contracts/README.md

 - p: the parameters you want to send (you can send both objects and strings)
 - m: the path of the contract
 - i: the private key of the identity that must interact with the contract, if it is not inserted the system creates one automatically
+- b: if you want to inject a block instead to try `eachMempool` or `eachBlock` functions

 ## Publish a contract